 Three main benefits of filing your tax return electronically are that they are usually more easy to prepare when using your computer, you get your refund much faster by direct deposit and about three weeks sooner, and probably the most important, e-filed returns typically have fewer mistakes.
 According to the IRS, almost 20 percent of tax returns prepared on paper have mistakes such as missing information or incorrect tax calculations.
 But less than one percent of e-filed returns have errors.
 If there is a mistake on your return the IRS can notify you so that you may fix the problem in a matter of a couple days instead of waiting for a letter in the mail.

 As you can see in the graph, 28 percent of the roughly 127 million individual tax returns were e-filed in 2000.
 We have come a long way since then.
-In 2012, out of approximately 148 million individual tax returns almost 120 million of them were filled electronically.
+In 2014, out of approximately 149 million individual tax returns more than 125 million of them were filed electronically. *2013 and 2014 info has not yet been added to this graph*

 So, where do you think we’ll be in five or ten years from now?
 Do you think we’ll ever reach 100 percent?